 :dev {:extra-paths ["dev"]}}}

-at the top assigning system
+def at the top assigning system to

 (ns user)